bennettyong/mern-boilerplate/README.md

-generator MERN - a boilerplate thats uses the MERN stack for easy creation of web applications
+## generator MERN - a boilerplate thats uses the MERN stack for easy creation of web applications

-Below you will find some information on how to perform common tasks.<br>
+Below you will find some information on this generator.<br>

 ## Table of Contents